-- Add the rest of the flour, salt and vitamin C into the starter dough and knead until the dough comes together and elastic.
+- Add the rest of the flour, salt and vitamin C into the starter dough and using the dough hook on a stand mixer, knead until the dough comes together and elastic.
 It takes around 10 to 15 minutes.
 If the dough too wet, add 1 tablespoon of flour at a time.

 - Cover with kitchen towel and let it rest in a warm place (35-37°C or 95-98°F) for 1 hour or until it doubles in size.

 - Carefully transfer the dough onto the working surface.
 Try not to deflate the gas inside.
 With a scrapper or a knife, divide the dough into 4 equal portions (each portion should weigh about 100g).
 Twist each portion inside out and form into a ball.
 Cover with kitchen towel and let them rest for 10 minutes.

 - Take out 1 portion and roll out with a rolling pin into round shape.
 Roll it and pinch the edges together.
 Place both hands on top of the dough, roll it back and forth on the counter, applying more pressure on your baby fingers than your thumbs to shape it into banh mi form (broader in the middle and slimmer at both ends).

 - Place the shaped dough on a baguette pan and cover with kitchen towel.
 Let it rest for another 1 hour until it rises double in size.

 - Preheat oven and the baking tray at 230°C/450°F for at least 15 minutes before baking.
 Place a tray of hot water at the bottom of the oven.